ansible-lockdown/RHEL9-STIG/README.md

 Coming from a previous release.

 As with all releases and updates, It is suggested to test and align controls.
 This contains rewrites and ID reference changes as per STIG documentation.
+With some controls changing ID number.

 ## Auditing

-This can be turned on or off within the defaults/main.yml file with the variable rhel7stig_run_audit.
+This can be turned on or off within the defaults/main.yml file with the variable rhel9stig_run_audit.
 The value is false by default, please refer to the wiki for more details.
 The defaults file also populates the goss checks to check only the controls that have been enabled in the ansible role.

 This is a much quicker, very lightweight, checking (where possible) config compliance and live/running settings.